The The Legend of Zelda: Link's Awakening DX wiki last edited by Hailinel on 01/19/14 12:11AM

 - The genie boss now throws his fireballs more slowly.

-- The infamous hint from the second dungeon has been altered so it describes the enemies instead of naming them (the names were in the original's Japanese manual, but not the other versions').
+- The hint for the second dungeon has been rewritten so it describes the enemies rather than name them.
+The hint, as originally written, named the enemies, but these names were only included in the Japanese manual and not in any other version.

 - Players can no longer skip all of a character's dialogue by pressing the B button.